 Appointment of Other Consultants

-We advise on suitable consultants, help source them and agree their appointment terms.
+Whilst we lead the building project, other consultants and specialists often need to be appointed.
+We advise on suitable consultants and help you agree their appointment terms.
 Once work has begun, we review their invoices on our clients’ behalf and recommend the payments to be made.
 Typically these consultants might include

 • Measured Building Surveyor